18F/javascript-lessons/advanced/README.md

 **Map** is in a way simpler than **fold**.
 Map is a function which takes an arbitrary unary function and applies it to every element of an array.

+###Accumulation

+Purely functional programming is very beatiful, but sometimes it requires an extension of parameters and results in order to have a place to puth things.
+Write a reverse using an accumulating parameter.
+Use an accumulator with fold to find the longest string in a list of strings without every having to compute the length of a string twice.

+###Compose

+Write the function **compose** which takes to functions and composes them together.
+*compose(f,g)* returns a function a unary function that applies *g* to a function and then applies *f*.

 ###TenExamplesOfFold

 Write ten realistic and valuable examples of *fold*.
 You may use *map* in these examples.